Fairs, festivals get grants from state

-CHARLESTON — More than $40,000 is coming to Cabell and Wayne county festivals and fairs from the state.
+CHARLESTON — More than $40,000 is coming to Wayne and Cabell county festivals and fairs from the state.

 The funds are part of $1,566,388 announced this week that will reimburse 330 fairs and festivals for the dollars they would have received out of the state budget to hold their respective events if not for the COVID-19 pandemic, according to a release from the governor.